Hridya2001/Basiclogin-AWS-deployment/README.md

 - Database:
 PostgreSQL RDS instance deployed in a private subnet.
 Only accessible from within the VPC (specifically, the EC2 backend).

+## Setup Instructions
+1. Networking Setup (VPC & Subnets)
+Create a new VPC.

+Add a public subnet (for EC2) and a private subnet (for RDS).

+Attach an Internet Gateway to the VPC.

+Configure route tables:

+Public subnet routes internet traffic through the IGW.

+Private subnet has no direct internet access.

+2. EC2 Instance for Backend
+Launch an EC2 instance in the public subnet.

+SSH into the instance.

+Install Docker and Git.

+Clone the GitHub repository:

+bash
+git clone <this-repo-url>

+Build and run the backend:

+bash
+cd backend
+docker build -t backend-app .
+docker run -d -p 5000:5000 backend-app
+# Or
+node server.js